 The primary purpose of the application process for the PhD Program in Social Welfare is to select students who show the greatest potential for scholarship and for future contributions to the field of social welfare in Hawai‘i and the Pacific Basin.
-In addition to requirements set forth by the University of Hawai‘i Graduate Division, the Doctoral Program Committee of the School of Social Work looks for evidence of the following when reviewing applications:
+In addition to requirements set forth by the University of Hawaiʻi Graduate Division, the Thompson School PhD in Social Welfare Committee looks for evidence of the following when reviewing applications:

 - Education.
 Applicants are required to have a Master of Social Work degree from a CSWE accredited school/program, or related Master’s degree.
 Prerequisite courses in social work will apply for non-MSW students.
 Applicants with MSW degree from foreign countries are required to get their master’s degree approved by the International Social Work Degree Recognition and Evaluation Service of the Council on Social Work Education, which can be found here.
 Students are urged to obtain 2 years post-MSW experience in social work which will allow them to teach social work practice courses at a CSWE-accredited school of social work upon graduation.